CodeNarc/CodeNarc/codenarc-enhanced-classpath-rules.md

 ## Grails-CodeNarc Plugin

-The [Grails CodeNarc Plugin](http://www.grails.org/plugin/codenarc/) supports the new *enhanced classpath* rules out of the box.
+The [Grails CodeNarc Plugin for Grails 2.x](https://github.com/chrismair/GrailsCodeNarcPlugin) supports the new *enhanced classpath* rules out of the box.
 You are free to include these rules in your **CodeNarc** ruleset when you use the Grails CodeNarc plugin.